Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ## ShiftWorkflow Node

-The Shift plugin for Nuke includes a node to execute Shift workflow's in the Nuke's node graph.
+The Shift plugin for Nuke includes a node to execute a Shift workflow within Nuke's node graph.

-In the Shiftworkflow node you can select you Shift workflow to load it in the node and automatically generate the required input and output knobs and inputs.
-(If auto plugs option is checked.)
+In the Shiftworkflow node, a Shift workflow can be selected to load it into the node.
+This will automatically generate the required input and output knobs and connections, if the auto plugs option is enabled.

 <figure>
       <img src="images/nuke_shift_node_propierties.png" alt="ShiftWorkflow propierties.">